ReproNim/containers/README.md

-Let's assume that our goal is to do Quality Control of an MRI dataset (which is available as DataLad dataset ds000003.
-We will create a new dataset with the output of the QC results(as analyzed by mriqc BIDS-App). mriqc is provided by the ReproNim/containers dataset of containers.
-Below, we execute a simple analysis workflow which adheres to YODA principles and we **end up with a dataset that contains all componentes necessary a history of how it was achieved.**
+Let's assume that our goal is to do Quality Control of an MRI dataset (which is available as DataLad dataset ds000003).
+We will create a new dataset with the output of the QC results (as analyzed by mriqc BIDS-App). mriqc is provided by the ReproNim/containers dataset of containers.
+Below, we execute a simple analysis workflow which adheres to YODA principles and we **end up with a dataset that contains all components necessary a history of how it was achieved.**

 This would help to guarantee reproducibility in the future because all the materials would be *reachable* within that dataset.